Swiss Family Allowance 2026: Rates, Eligibility & Apply

 - Parent working in the canton with the higher allowance

-Example: Father works in Zurich (CHF 200/month), mother works in Geneva (CHF 311/month).
-If child and parents live in Geneva, the mother claims - that's CHF 1'332 more per year.
+Example: The father works in Zurich (CHF 215/month), the mother works in Geneva (CHF 311/month).
+If the child and parents live in Geneva, the mother claims, which is CHF 1'152 more per year.

 Differential Allowance Across Cantons